Cigar (horse): Retirement

 Cigar was retired to stud at the end of the 1996 racing season.
 Ceremonies took place during the National Horse Show at Madison Square Garden to honor the horse.
 Cigar was vanned through New York City accompanied for the last few blocks by the New York Knicks cheerleaders and the Budweiser Clydesdales.
-In the Gardens, he was cantered around the arena by Bailey before the lights went out and a trumpeter started to play Auld Lang Syne.
+In the Garden, he was cantered around the arena by Bailey before the lights went out and a trumpeter started to play Auld Lang Syne.
 Veteran sportswriter Steve Haskin called it "he single most emotional moment I’ve ever experienced in racing."

 Paulson sold 75% of Cigar to Coolmore Stud and Michael Tabor, and this equated to a value of $25 million for him.
 He was taken to stand at the Ashford Stud, the American division of Coolmore Stud, and began his coverings there in February.
 An insurance policy on Cigar required that he cover 20 mares twice and get at least 60 percent of them in foal to be considered fertile.
 He proved infertile as a stallion, as none of the 34 mares bred to him became pregnant.

 Cigar lived out his retirement at the Kentucky Horse Park's Hall of Champions in Lexington.
 Around April 2014, Cigar began to suffer increasingly from osteoarthritis in his spine, leading to instability in his legs.
 He underwent surgery to correct the problem but complications ensued and he died on October 7.